 - Analysis Dataset Model (ADaM) - Provides a standardized model for dataset analysis.

 Adverse Event Reporting Data: CDRH accepts the following standard format for reporting adverse events:

-- Individual Case Safety Report (ICSR) – The Health Level 7 (HL7) Individual Case Safety Report (ICSR) captures information about adverse events and product problems that are reported to public health, patient safety, and quality improvement organizations, or regulatory agencies.
+- Individual Case Safety Report (ICSR) –The Health Level 7 (HL7) Individual Case Safety Report (ICSR) captures information about adverse events and product problems that are reported to public health, patient safety, and quality improvement organizations, or regulatory agencies.
 CDRH currently uses HL7 ICSR Release 1 to receive Medical Device Reports (MDRs) for the electronic Medical Device Reporting (eMDR) program.
 Submitters can create HL7 ICSR compliant adverse event submissions themselves or use FDA’s eSubmitter application.
 Terminology for all ICSR data elements will be maintained in the NCI Thesaurus.

-Device Identification: CDRH accepts the following standard format for submission of device information to the Global Unique Device Identification Database (GUDID):
+Unique Device Identification: CDRH accepts the following standard format for submission of device information to the Global Unique Device Identification Database (GUDID):

 Event Problem Codes - CDRH’s Event Problem Codes are used to describe device and patient problems attributed to an event involving medical devices or radiation-emitting products in medical device reports (MDRs).
-There are three types of event problem codes, and they are maintained in the National Cancer Institute (NCI) thesaurus (NCIt): Patient Problem Codes, Device Problem Codes and Component Codes.
+There are three types of event problem codes maintained in the National Cancer Institute (NCI) thesaurus (NCIt): Patient Problem Codes, Device Problem Codes, and Component Codes.

 - Adverse Events - These terminology sets are currently used by device manufacturers and user facilities for describing adverse events and product problems in medical device reports (MDRs), as well as alternative summary medical device reports (ASR).